Each TestComplete project uses one of the supported scripting languages:

 Which language to choose?

 The supported languages are quite different, so you may ask “Which one should I choose for my project?”
 The answer is simple: choose the language you know better and that is closer to your development experience.
 This will decrease the test creation time, since you will not have to learn a new language.
-The rest of this topic contains answers to some typical questions that users ask when selecting a scripting language.

 Should the scripting language match the language of my tested application?